Basic Organization Information

 Program Success Monitored by:

-: BLO Board and staff use various methods of self-assessment including The Balanced Scorecard that offers a comprehensive, top-down view of organizational performance with a strong focus on vision and strategy.
-In these challenging economic times the Company is focusing on continuing to be a learning organization, measuring the effectiveness of everything it does and making changes as needed.
+Self-Assessment: BLO Board and staff use various methods of self-assessment including The Balanced Scorecard that offers a comprehensive, top-down view of organizational performance with a strong focus on vision and strategy.
+The Company is focusing on continuing to be a learning organization, measuring the effectiveness of everything it does and making changes as needed.
 BLO measures traffic on its website, ticket trends, and sends out online questionnaires to profile and measure the ticket buyers' attitudes and satisfaction levels, and backs those results up with rigorous qualitative and quantitative research.

 Program Success Examples: